MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 Open <a href="http://localhost:8000">http://localhost:8000</a> to test.

-### Cloud Server Under Test
+### Starting a Cloud Server To Test

-If you don't want to install node, you can still play along with a cloud server on Heroku.
+If you don't want to install Node.js, you can still play along with a cloud server on Heroku.

     # Get the code.
     git clone FIXME
     cd FIXME
-    # Log in if you log aint.
+    # Create a Heroku account and log in
     heroku login
-    # Create an app
+    # Create Heroku app and add git remote 'heroku'
     heroku create
     # Add load testing services
     heroku addons:add blazemeter:test
     heroku addons:add loaderio:basic
     heroku addons:add blitz:250
-    # Logging
+    # Add a remote logging service
     heroku addons:add papertrail:choklad
     # Deploy
     git push heroku master